bolt/docs/source/installation.md

 Open your Bolt site in your browser, and you should be greeted by the screen to set up the first user.
 If not, see below.
 If you do see the 'Create the first user'-screen, do accordingly, and log in to the Bolt Backend.
+You should now see the (empty) Dashboard screen.

+If you want to get a quick way to see how your site looks with some content you can add some generated pages using the built-in <a href="http://loripsum.net">Loripsum</a>
-You should now see the (empty) Dashboard screen, and you are able to add some dummy pages using the built-in Loripsum tool.
-After you've done this, you should see some dummy content, and you're good to go!
+tool.
+After you've done this, your site will have some content to start with, and you're good to go!

 If you're getting unspecified "Internal Server Errors", the most likely cause is a missing or malfunctioning `.htaccess` file.
 See [here](#apache-tweaking-the-htaccess-file)